Labor day has become the last hoorah of summer and the unofficial end of the vacation season.

 When you jump to celebrate positive behaviors with the same speed and gusto that you would move to curtail negative behaviors, it lets your team know that you are even more interested in catching them doing it right than you are to discipline when they get it wrong.

 Its great to recognize tasks.
 Cashiers should be speedy and polite; sales attendants should keep their areas stocked and organized; the person working the churro stand should have plenty of fried deliciousness available during busy times.

 But think about what your Guests are trying to accomplish and tie back to that.
 Every Customer has a “job to be done” and we are there to support them.
 You are inspiring lifelong memories at your hotel.
 You are growing relationships around a dinner table.
 You are selling someone the clothes they will wear to the biggest job interview of their life.

 When you tie recognition back to purpose – and to helping your Customers win – that’s a powerful way to reinforce great behaviors.

-So take some time this weekend, or as you head back into work following the holiday, to show true appreciation for those who serve your Guests.
+So take some time this weekend, or as you head back into work following the holiday, to show true appreciation for those who serve your customers.

-After all, that is how we reinforce their efforts to treat every Guest like a cherished friend.
+After all, that is how we reinforce their efforts to treat every customer like a cherished friend.

 #tonyjohnson #success #freetraining #recognition #customerservicearticles #customerserviceblog #customerservicekeynotespeaker #training #humanresources #orlandocustomerservice #recipeforservice #ohiocustomerservice #customerservice #entrepreneur #employeeengagement #customerservicetraining #appreciation #freecustomerservicetrainingtools #leadership